U.S.A.

 Lin Shaye

-tried to be funny with her role as someone paranoid in the film but she didn't cut it as perfectly as you'd expect and almost looked like she took lessons from a Troma Team production....
-Well she wasn't THAT bad so maybe I'm eating those words up.
+(Sal) tried to be funny with her role as someone paranoid in the film but she didn't cut it as perfectly as you'd expect.
+She wasn't that bad bujt I've seen her do better work.
+She's not best remembered in this one.

-Child actress Lindsay Parker is great as a nice and helpful little girl for the Easter celebration.
+Child actress Lindsay Parker (Cindy) is great as a nice and helpful little girl for the Easter celebration.
+She showed off some nice innocence and great spunk into whatever she did here as well as showing some great fearful energy too,

 Terrence Mann

-is definetely still wonderful as the head alien bounty hunter as he shows tough energy and a nice attitude too.
+(Ug) is still wonderful as the head alien bounty hunter as he shows tough energy and a nice attitude too.
+Does well with his upsetting reactions after his bounty hunter is killed by his loud shouts.
+He still was a true force of nature by how he does stuff throughout his performance.

-Supporting actress Roxanne Kernohan only had one line each time she said something but that didn't really matter as she presented herself wonderfully and was almost on her road to fame as a scream queen due to her work in this film after appearing in a documentary titled Scream Queen Hot Tub Party hosted by Brinke Stevens but sadly in the early 90's died in a car accident.
+Supporting actress Roxanne Kernohan (Lee) only had one line each time she said something but that didn't really matter as she presented herself wonderfully and was almost on her road to fame as a scream queen due to her work in this film but sadly in the early 90's died in a car accident.
 Bless her soul.

 Eddie Deezen

-was only in this film for about 5 minutes with two different scene's as a nerdy manager at a fast food burger barn joint but really does wonderful and will be remembered for his performance in this film giving the film that perfect slapstick moment.
+(Hungry Heifer Manager) was only in this film for less than 5 minutes with two different scene's as a nerdy manager at a fast food burger barn joint but really does wonderful and will be remembered for his performance in this film giving the film that perfect slapstick moment.
+A hilarious performance by him when he is cloned into a bounty hunter trying to do away some Crites which was a classic moment.

-Roxanne Kernohan exposes her breasts in her first apperance of the film when the putfit she's wearing is torn off exposing them.
+Roxanne Kernohan exposes her breasts in her first apperance of the film when the outfit she's wearing is torn off exposing them.

 A bit more gore in this one.